deanOfWalls/deanOfWalls/resume.md

 ### Summary

-* Reliable Java Developer with diverse experience in web game design, commercial driving, and technical support.
+* Reliable Java Developer with diverse experience in web game design, commercial driving, technical support, and nursing.
 * Strong organizational skills and problem-solving ability.
 * Eager to contribute to software development projects.